 What To Bring When Apartment Hunting in NYC

-When apartment hunting in NYC, says Matsui, the most important thing to remember is to have everything ready to put in an application at a moment’s notice.
+When apartment hunting in NYC, the most important thing to remember is to have everything ready to put in an application at a moment’s notice.
 Good rentals can fly off the market fast, and the last thing you want is to lose an apartment you love because you didn’t have a copy of your tax returns on hand or a letter from your employer.
 And just as important, make sure your documents are signed in instances where a signature is required.